reactjs-learn/max-html-css-complete/README.md

 #### 1.5.4.
 The absolute value

 The absolute value render will depend on the ancestor.
--> If ancestor NOT have position prop -> attach to the html element -> If HAVE -> attach to the ancestor
+-> If ancestor NOT have position prop (# position: static) -> attach to the html element -> If HAVE -> attach to the ancestor

 Example of using relative and absolute to hook the recommend text inside the package box: